IguanaBob/AdventOfCode2025/Day01/README.md

 java -jar AppleCommander-linux-x86_64-1.10.1.jar
 ```

-To save your programs, create a DOS 3.3 disk saved in the same directory as your master DOS disk.
+To save your programs, create a DOS 3.3 disk in the same directory as your master DOS disk.
 I named mine `aoc2025.dsk`.

 ### Run Apple DOS 3.3 in MAME in Apple IIe mode